perkeep/perkeep/doc/environment-vars.md

   launched camlistored.

 `CAMLI_DEBUG` (bool)
-: Used by camlistored and camput to enable additional commandline options.
+: Used by camlistored and pk put to enable additional commandline options.
   Used in pkg/schema to enable additional logging.

 `CAMLI_DEBUG_CONFIG` (bool)